"Medscape Medical News

 Absorption and Distribution

-Tizanidine has linear pharmacokinetics over a dose of 1 to 20 mg.
+Tizanidine has linear pharmacokinetics over the doses studied in clinical development (1–20 mg).
 Tizanidine has a half-life of approximately 2.5 hours (CV=33%).
 Approximately 95% of an administered dose is metabolized.
 The primary cytochrome P450 isoenzyme involved in tizanidine metabolism is CYP1A2.
 Tizanidine metabolites are not known to be active; their half-lives range from 20 to 40 hours.

 Following single and multiple oral dosing of 14C-tizanidine, an average of 60% and 20% of total radioactivity was recovered in the urine and feces, respectively.

 No specific pharmacokinetic study was conducted to investigate age effects.
-Cross study comparison of pharmacokinetic data following single dose administration of 6 mg tizanidine showed that younger subjects cleared the drug four times faster than the elderly subjects.
-Tizanidine has not been evaluated in children (see PRECAUTIONS).
+Cross study comparison of pharmacokinetic data following single dose administration of 6 mg Zanaflex showed that younger subjects cleared the drug four times faster than the elderly subjects.
+Zanaflex has not been evaluated in children. [see Use in Specific Populations]

 The influence of hepatic impairment on the pharmacokinetics of tizanidine has not been evaluated.
 Because tizanidine is extensively metabolized in the liver, hepatic impairment would be expected to have significant effects on pharmacokinetics of tizanidine.
-Tizanidine should ordinarily be avoided or used with extreme caution in this patient population (see WARNINGS).
+Zanaflex is not recommended in this patient population [see Use in Specific Populations]

 Tizanidine clearance is reduced by more than 50% in elderly patients with renal insufficiency (creatinine clearance < 25 mL/min) compared to healthy elderly subjects; this would be expected to lead to a longer duration of clinical effect.
-Tizanidine should be used with caution in renally impaired patients (see PRECAUTIONS).
+Zanaflex should be used with caution in renally impaired patients [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].

 Pharmacokinetic differences due to race have not been studied.